tmtsoftware/icd/icd-viz/README.md

 icd-viz
 =======

-A command line app that uses Graphviz/Dot to generate graphs subsystem component relationships based on command line arguments.
+A command line app that uses Graphviz/Dot to generate graphs of subsystem component relationships based on command line arguments.

 __Note__: The [Graphviz](https://graphviz.org/download/) apps needs to be installed on the local machine in order to use this application.